Rudi9719/kbtui/README.md

 Keybase [bot framework](https://godoc.org/samhofi.us/x/keybase).
 It started as a joke, then a bash script, and now here it is!

+For support or suggestions check out the [kbtui team](https://keybase.io/team/kbtui)

 ## Features
 * Dark Mode (or rather mode based on Terminal Theme)